alyssonfaria99/ze-code-backend-challenge/README.md

    - Fetch details of a specific partner using their unique `id`.

 2. **Load All Partners**
-   - Fetch details of all partners registeres.
+   - Fetch details of all registered partners.

 3. **Search Nearest Partner**
    - Given a specific location (longitude and latitude), the API returns the nearest partner whose coverage area includes the location.